top of page

 Building on previous research into children’s understanding of pretend intentions and actions, we have been examining the factors that influence whether preschool children will transfer information learned in fantasy stories to real-world situation.
 In a newer line of research, we have begun studying the influence of media exposure on cognitive development by focusing on how children view information learned in media contexts and the effectiveness of using different forms of media as educational tools.

 Despite the popularity of children’s television we still know little about how children are learning scientific concepts from educational television.
-The purpose of this research is to examine 1) how children’s relationships with television characters and 2) stereotypes about science influence how children learn and enjoy science.
+The purpose of this research was to examine 1) how children’s relationships with television characters and 2) stereotypes about science influence how children learn and enjoy science.

 Research Collaborators